feO2x/Light.GuardClauses/README.md

 ## Light.GuardClauses is optimized

-Since version 4.x, **Light.GuardClauses** is optimized for performance (measured in .NET 4.7.x and .NET Core 2.x).
+Since version 4.x, **Light.GuardClauses** is optimized for performance (measured in .NET 4.8 and .NET Core 3.x).
 With the incredible help of [@redknightlois](https://github.com/redknightlois) and the awesome tool [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet), most assertions are as fast as your imperative code would be.

 Furthermore, **Light.GuardClauses** has support for ReSharper since version 4.x.
 Via [Contract Annotations](https://www.jetbrains.com/help/resharper/Contract_Annotations.html), R# knows when assertions do not return a null value and thus removes squiggly lines indicating a possible `NullReferenceException`.

+**Light.GuardClauses** supports C#8 Nullable Reference Types since version 8.0.

 And, of course, the functional correctness of **Light.GuardClauses** is covered by a vast suite of automated tests.

 ## Supported Platforms

-Since version 4.x, **Light.GuardClauses** supports the following platforms:
+**Light.GuardClauses** supports the following platforms:
-- .NET Standard 1.0 and 2.0
+- .NET Standard 2.0
-- .NET 4.5, .NET 4.0, .NET 3.5, .NET 3.5 Compact Framework (it's called WinCE for a reason)
-- Silverlight 5
+- .NET Core 3.0

 ## How to Install

 Light.GuardClauses is available as a [NuGet package](https://www.nuget.org/packages/Light.GuardClauses/).

 - **dotnet CLI**: `dotnet add package Light.GuardClauses`
 - **Visual Studio Package Manager Console**: `Install-Package Light.GuardClauses`
+- **Package Reference in csproj**: `<PackageReference Include="Light.GuardClauses" Version="8.0.0" />`

 Also, you can incorporate Light.GuardClauses as a **single source file** where the API is changed to `internal`.
 This is especially interesting for framework / library developers that do not want to have a dependency on the Light.GuardClauses DLL.
 You can grab the default .NET Standard 2.0 version in [Light.GuardClauses.SingleFile.cs](https://github.com/feO2x/Light.GuardClauses/blob/master/Light.GuardClauses.SingleFile.cs) or you can use the [Light.GuardClauses.SourceCodeTransformation](https://github.com/feO2x/Light.GuardClauses/tree/master/Code/Light.GuardClauses.SourceCodeTransformation) project to create your custom file.
 You can learn more about it  [here](https://github.com/feO2x/Light.GuardClauses/wiki/Including-Light.GuardClauses-as-source-code).